hamzakhurshid12/forex_conversion/README.md

 ## Additional information

 This package uses real-time currency rates from a third-party prices provider convertmymoney.com.
-The forex prices are bound to their terms and conditions.
+The forex prices data is bound to their terms and conditions.